puppetlabs/design-system/source/react/library/action-menu/ActionMenu.md

 ### Basic use

 Actions are specified by entries in an `actions` array prop.
 In most cases, action callbacks should be specified with the `onClick` property of each action item.
-If the action involves navigation, an anchor tag or custom link component with appropriate props (`href` or `to`) specifying the navigation location.
+If the action involves navigation, an anchor tag or custom link component with appropriate props (`href` or `to`) can be rendered with the `as` prop.
 Each action can optionally include an icon.

 ```
 const actions = [
   { id: 'one', icon: 'pencil', label: 'Do thing one', onClick() { console.log('Thing one'); } },